KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

 kali@kali:~$ kaboxer build hello-cli
 ```

-This command will run Docker stuff, so it requires some
+As mentioned above, Kaboxer requires privileges to use Docker,
-privileges: at least membership in the `docker` or `kaboxer`
+hence this command will fail if you're not part of either the
-groups.
+`docker` or the `kaboxer` group.

 Note that if the build fails, Kaboxer will not provide much information to
 figure out what's going wrong.
 In that case, you should try to build your